 The same goes for resistance exercises: Many look simple enough, but there often are subtleties that are easy to miss (such as tightening the core muscles when performing a squat).
 Plus, even experienced gym-goers often perform exercises with improper technique, so it’s best to learn your strength and flexibility exercises from an authoritative source.

 “You can try workouts from a magazine, or get a book that shows you how to do various exercises and presents some workout routines,” says Calabrese, creator of the Feminine, Firm and Fit program.
 “There are also lots of good videos that teach proper form, and you can even get workouts sent to your iPod.”
-(See Web Extra! at right for suggestions.)
+(See Web Extra! below for suggestions.)

 One of the best ways to build fitness knowledge and confidence in record time?
 Purchase a few sessions with a personal trainer, or for a more economical alternative, sign up for small-group sessions.
 A growing trend in the fitness industry, these sessions allow you to split the cost of hiring a trainer with others who share similar fitness goals, while still getting focused, professional attention.
 A key benefit of a personal trainer is that he or she can evaluate your current level of fitness, ensuring that your workouts are custom-tailored to your abilities and goals.
 Another low-cost option: Enroll in group-fitness classes.
 “In some classes you do 30 or 40 different exercises,” says Calabrese.
 “If you listen closely to the instructor’s cues, you’ll quickly master a number of different movements you can do on your own.”